home-assistant/home-assistant.io/source/getting-started/z-wave-device-specific.markdown

 ##### {% linkable_title Motion or alarm sensors %}

-In order for Home Assistant to recognize well the sensor, you will need to change its configuration from `Basic Set (default)` to `Binary Sensor report` or `Alarm report`.
+In order for Home Assistant to recognize the sensor properly, you will need to change its configuration from `Basic Set (default)` to `Binary Sensor report` or `Alarm report`.
 These devices will either show as a binary sensor or a sensor called `Alarm xxxx` and will report a numeric value.
 Test to see what value is what.
 Sometimes this is noted in the device manual.

 As of version 0.30 you can set the settings of a Z-Wave device through the dev_service page of Home Assistant with the service: `zwave/set_config_parameter`.